PauloPhagula/site/_posts/2016-08-26-a-better-cache-decorator-for-flask.md

 - It doesn't respect the `no-cache` requirement from the client (although I understand why one may not want this, as it would mean busting cache every single time someone asks for it, thus creating the possibility of reducing the caching effort and benefits to zero)

-The way I try to improve it is by having a decorator that easily allows me to define a caching-control policy per view, that involes both the client-side and server-side, by following the flow-chart bellow, taken from the [HTTP Caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) article by Google Guru [Ilya Grigorik](https://www.igvita.com/)
+The way I try to improve it is by having a decorator that easily allows me to define a caching-control policy per view, that involves both the client-side and server-side, by following the flow-chart bellow, taken from the [HTTP Caching](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) article by Google Guru [Ilya Grigorik](https://www.igvita.com/)